Configure Global Log Receiver

 Use the

-: Enter your NewRelic license key into theBlindfolded Secret
+Use Blindfold Blindfolded Secret: Enter your NewRelic license key into theBlindfolded Secretfield. -

 -